12 Sights in Messina, Italy (with Map and Images)

 2. Chiesa di Santa Maria della Valle

-The church of Santa Maria della Valle, known as La Badiazza, is a religious building in Messina located in the bed of the Badiazza stream called "a' ciumara" or the river, three miles outside the city of Messina, along the route of the Peloritani mountains at the foot of the San Rizzo hills.
+The church of Santa Maria della Valle, known as La Badiazza, is a religious building in Messina located in the bed of the Badiazza stream called "a' ciumara" or the river, three miles outside the city of Messina, along the pass route of the Peloritani mountains at the foot of the San Rizzo hills.

 Wikipedia: Chiesa di Santa Maria della Valle (Messina) (IT), Website